 On a more personal level, you should also set smaller goals for individuals and teams, and celebrate and recognize people for reaching them.
 These goals could be targets for sales, productivity, customer service or anything else, depending on the department.

 Another great way to connect employees more to your purpose is to lean on your core values.
 Your core values serve as touchpoints to guide the actions of your employees in their everyday work.
 Making sure employees are aware of them, highlighting their importance and recognizing those who reflect them in their work can help create a shared sense of purpose throughout your team.

-A lack of opportunities for growth can be one of the biggest causes of a lack of employee engagement in the retail industry.
-Because the sector often attracts part-time workers and seasonal staff, it can be seen as something of a short-term gig, rather than a long-term career option.
+A lack of opportunities for growth can be one of the biggest causes of a lack of employee motivation in the retail sector.
+Because the industry often attracts part-time workers and seasonal staff, it can be seen as something of a short-term gig, rather than a long-term career option.

-In today’s changing job market, convincing staff to see the long-term potential of a career in retail could be crucial in creating a sustainable talent pool in the sector over the next few years, and creating clear career pathways and continuous development opportunities will be vital to that.
+In today’s changing job market, convincing staff to see the long-term potential of a career in retail could be crucial in creating a sustainable talent pool in the sector over the next decade, and creating clear career pathways and continuous development opportunities will be vital to that.

 This might involve professional development courses and training, offering opportunities to ‘talent swap’ with employees in different departments and functions, or just simply making sure that employees are continuously being given the chance to take on new responsibilities.

 These opportunities shouldn’t just apply to long-term employees, either.
 Whether someone is part-time or full-time, seasonal or permanent, a senior or a student, they should all be given chances to learn new skills and grow as professionals during their time at your company.